skelly37/pyfram-telegram-bot/README.md

       - `inline_mode` (bool, optional) — if True, the method will skip trying to get image answer and will send any result of fetching simple answer.
     - Returns:
       - Short answer, filename, may also return "Error processing your request." or "No step by step solution available." (str)

-## TODO:
-- [ ] Write a script with unit tests and mypy static type checking to run before each deployment.
-- [ ] Test fastapi or replace infinite pooling with webhook any possible way (?)
-- [ ] Make it async (?)

 ## Contribution
 Feel free to create issues, to make PRs, every kind of help is welcome here